-Table 4 reports the results of the pooled models, along with those from the 2008 and 2012 elections in isolation.
-The coefficient of the interaction between Manufacturing Layoffs and Dem Inc is negative and significant in Model 1, indicating that counties hit by more layoffs are less likely to vote for the Democratic candidate when the president is a Democrat.
-In Model 2, we investigate the effects of layoffs disaggregated by race.
-We include white and non-white layoff variables on the right-hand side of the model as well as their interaction with Dem Inc. The estimates show that while the interaction between White Manufacturing Layoffs and Dem Inc is negative and significant, the interaction between Non-white Manufacturing Layoffs and Dem Inc is not significant.
+Table 6 reports the results of the pooled models, along with those from the 2008 and 2012 elections in isolation.
+The coefficient of the interaction between Manufacturing Layoffs and Dem Inc is negative and significant in model 1, indicating that counties hit by more layoffs are less likely to vote for the Democratic candidate when the president is a Democrat.
+In model 2, we investigate the effects of layoffs disaggregated by race.
+We include white and non-white layoff variables on the right-hand side of the model as well as their interaction with Dem Inc. The estimates show that while the interaction between White Manufacturing Layoffs and Dem Inc is negative and significant, the interaction between Nonwhite Manufacturing Layoffs and Dem Inc is not significant.
 Note that the coefficients of Manufacturing Layoffs and White Manufacturing Layoffs alone are both positive and significant, indicating greater support for Democrats in 2008 (when a Republican was the incumbent) in counties that had experienced more layoffs.
-Taken together, the results suggest that whites may respond to layoffs differently than non-whites, a proposition that we will probe further with the individual-level data.47
+Taken together, the results suggest that whites may respond to layoffs differently than non-whites, a proposition that we will probe further with the individual-level data.49

-Models 3 and 4 of Table 4 report the estimates from the 2008 and 2012 elections in isolation.
+Models 3 and 4 of Table 6 report the estimates from the 2008 and 2012 elections in isolation.
 The coefficient of white layoffs is negative but not significant in the 2008 election, whereas it is negative and significant in 2012.
-The estimated effect is less than half the size in 2012 compared to 2016 (see Table 1, Model 4).
-The 2016 election stands out in our period of study in ways we
+The estimated effect is less than half in 2012 than it is 2016 (see Table 2, model 4).
+The 2016 election stands out in our period of study in ways we would expect.
+White voters in deindustrializing localities favored Trump, who explicitly cultivated status threats related to white identity and promised to revive US manufacturing.